Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Apache Tika* → Software for data extraction, language identification, and content analysis.
 It can find and extract text and metadata from over a thousand file formats.
 - *OpenSearch* → A distributed search engine that provides extremely fast full-text search capabilities and high-performance indexing of all data types.
 Interaction with the search engine occurs via REST API technology.

-Each unit consists of a 26-core 2.70 Ghz physical processor with a 1:2 virtualization ratio - SSD disk.

 The service offers the following advantages:

 - *Faster and more informed decisions* → teams have easier access to corporate knowledge, reducing analysis and decision-making time.